slinkstr/FortniteSquadOverlay/README.md

 Config file is %LOCALAPPDATA%/FortniteOverlay/config.json.

 Secret key, upload endpoint, and image location need to be provided by your server host.

+## Limitations

+* Does not support exclusive fullscreen mode.
+* Does not support HDR.
+* HUD scale must be set manually.

 ## [Server Setup](SERVER-SETUP.md)